uoy-research/CellPhe-data-pipeline/README.md

   - Running multiple pipelines for different Experiments while using `-resume` simultaneously: ✅
   - Running multiple pipelines for different timelapses within the same Experiment while using `-resume` simultaneously: ❌

-Yes you'll likely use `-resume` a lot, just be aware that it can cause problems in set situations.
+You'll likely use `-resume` a lot, just be aware that it can cause problems in set situations.

 ## Error messages